""

 Prior Coursework

-With program approval students are allowed to count no more than 9 credits of coursework numbered 300 or above taken as a UW-Madison Special student.
+With program approval students are allowed to transfer no more than 9 credits of coursework numbered 300 or above taken as a UW-Madison University Special student.
 Coursework earned ten years or more prior to admission to a doctoral degree is not allowed to satisfy requirements.

 Probation